AI Policy Guide

 Calculation of the Result

-This section puts together each element to see how it affects the data.
-As mentioned earlier, to produce a result, the neuron will simply take the input data—the loan application—multiply each category by its weight, and add these results together with the bias value.
-In this case, start by weighting the data.
-The data values are in blue, their weights in green, the bias in purple, and their sum in red:
+Let’s assemble each element to see how it affects the data.
+As mentioned earlier, to produce a result the neuron will simply take the input data—the loan application—multiply each category by its weight, and add these results with the bias value.

 example calculation result from weighting data

-Each of data category is multiplied by a weight consistent with the importance of that data element in making final predictions.
+Each data category is multiplied by a weight consistent with the importance of that data element in making final predictions.
 Run the data through this equation:

 example of running data through equation